 searchProducts takes { input: SearchCatalogInput }, where every field of SearchCatalogInput is optional — an empty input returns the first page of the whole catalog:

-The merchant SHOULD honor query and filters; a merchant that cannot run a given filter MAY ignore it, but SHOULD NOT error.
+query and filters; a merchant that cannot run a given filter MAY ignore it, but SHOULD NOT error.

 - The merchant chooses the cursor encoding (offset, keyset, base64 JSON — whatever fits the underlying store).
 The gateway treats it as an opaque blob: it never inspects or generates the value.